Vantiv/litle-sdk-for-php/README.md

 Vantiv eCommerce PHP SDK
 =====================
+#### WARNING:
+##### All major version changes require recertification to the new version.
+Once certified for the use of a new version, Vantiv modifies your Merchant Profile, allowing you to submit transaction to the Production Environment using the new version.
+Updating your code without recertification and modification of your Merchant Profile will result in transaction declines.
+Please consult you Implementation Analyst for additional information about this process.
 About Vantiv eCommerce
 ------------
 [Vantiv eCommerce](https://developer.vantiv.com/community/ecommerce) powers the payment processing engines for leading companies that sell directly to consumers through  internet retail, direct response marketing (TV, radio and telephone), and online services.
 Vantiv eCommerce is the leading authority in card-not-present (CNP) commerce, transaction processing and merchant services.